504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Start With Evidence, Not Assumptions

 Begin with the Daily Report Card.
 It has the strongest research base of any school-based ADHD intervention, and it costs nothing but 90 seconds of teacher time per day.
-Pair it with environmental design that matches the student's presentation type.
+Pair it with environmental design that matches the learner's presentation type.
 Add testing accommodations strategically, prioritising read-aloud and breaks over extended time alone.

 Try the 504 Accommodation Selector